Fibre and Your Health

 How can I increase the amount of fibre I eat?

-Add additional fibre to your diet slowly, over a few days, to reduce gas, cramping and discomfort.
-When you start to eat more fibre, drink more fluids such as water to help keep your bowel movements soft.
+Add additional fibre to your diet slowly to reduce gas, cramping and discomfort.
+As you increase the amount of fibre in your diet, drink more fluids such as water to help keep your bowel movements soft.

 Choose high fibre foods every day.
 Here are some tips to get you started:

-- Start the day with a high fibre breakfast cereal.
+- Start the day with a high fibre breakfast cereal (see “Food Sources of Fibre” table for ideas).

 - Choose fresh, frozen and canned vegetables and fruit.
-Juice is not a good source of fibre.
+Juice is not high in fibre.

 - Eat 100% whole grain breads, brown rice and whole wheat pasta.

-- Add lentils or cooked beans to your soup, casserole, or salad.
+- Add cooked legumes, like lentils or beans to your soup, casserole, or salad.

 - Add dried fruits, nuts or seeds to yogurt, muffins, or salads, or eat them on their own.